anisimovdk/anisimov.dk/_posts/2022-01-25-Mirror-docker-images-to-airgaped-env.md

   registry:2
 ```

-## Build skopeo from source with patch (Workaroud)
+## Build skopeo from the source with the patch (Workaroud)

-After merge [PR](https://github.com/containers/skopeo/pull/1531), this step should be omitted
+After merging [PR](https://github.com/containers/skopeo/pull/1531), this step should be omitted.

-Current version does not preserve image namespace:
+The current version does not preserve image namespace:

 * `quay.io/coreos/etcd:latest` -> `registry.example.com/etcd:latest` - by default
 * `quay.io/coreos/etcd:latest` -> `registry.example.com/quay.io/coreos/etcd:latest` - with flag `--scoped`,